Alison Dagger

 I pursued becoming a psychotherapist and music therapist after discovering a passion for healing within my own creative pursuits and therapy journey.
 Before coming to the world of health, I bounced around careers working in the non-profit sector, in marketing, and as a baker & pastry chef.
 I am a life long musician and all around creative person.
 My career since becoming a therapist includes work with diverse peoples suffering from the after effects of abuse, neglect, systemic marginalization, and traumatic loss.

 I am an explorer and traveller at heart and find this informs my work along with my personal story as a Jewish American and granddaughter to survivors of the Holocaust.
-I grew up in Vermont and it continues to be my happy place.
-Therefore, you’ll find I may hold virtual sessions from there every so often.
+I’m a born and raised Vermonter who left for the big city when I was 19 yrs old and have now found my way back.
+During my years away I lived in a number of locations both abroad and within the US including Boston, Pittsburgh, and in Maryland just outside Washington DC.
 I am most myself being in nature, hanging out with furry friends, attending live shows, singing, creating art, and making music.

 I am a trauma specialist and tend to always see things through a trauma informed lens.
 This means I ask “what happened to you” not “what’s wrong with you.”
 This may look like diving into past traumas, family relationships, or your cultural history.
 It could also look like dealing with perfectionism, people pleasing/self sacrificing, comparing yourself to others, intellectualizing, emotional reactivity, scheduling & concentration challenges, energy issues, emotional numbness/dissociating from your body, and relationship struggles.